nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>

-<strong>3. </strong>Copy the file to the folder you want to use as the _home folder_ for your StaffSync.
+<strong>3. </strong>Copy `staffSync.jar` to the folder you want to use as the _home folder_ for your StaffSync.
+This folder
+would also include the file that StaffSync uses to store all the data.

 <br>

-<strong>4. </strong>Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar staffSync.jar` command to run the application.<br>
+<strong>4. </strong>Open a command terminal, Change the directory to the folder you have placed `staffSync.jar` using
+the `cd` command.
+For example, if the file is in the `Downloads` folder, enter `cd Downloads`.
+Next, enter `java -jar staffSync.jar` to run the application.<br>

    Alternatively, you can double-click the jar file to run the application (though we do not officially support it).